RndMnkIII/arcade-irem_m72_Analogizer/docs/README.md

 ### OSD Controls:
-The current release allows to adjust Horizontal/Vertical offset of the image with a range of -15/+15 units using the combination of inputs Start + Up/Down/Left/Right
+The current release allows to adjust Horizontal/Vertical offset of the image with a range of -15/+15 units using the combination of inputs Start + Up/Down/Left/Right:

 * ▶Start + ⬆️: increase Vertical Offset
 * ▶Start + ⬇️: decrease Vertical Offset
 * ▶Start + ⬅️: increase Horizontal Offset
 * ▶Start + ➡️: decrease Horizontal Offset

+The OSD also shows the Analogizer settings.

 The core can output RGBS, RGsB, YPbPr, Y/C and SVGA scandoubler (50% scanlines) video signals.
 | Video output | Status | SOG Switch(Only R2,R3 Analogizer) |